 3. Set Recruitment Goals

-If your organisation doesn’t know what it wants to achieve with its recruiting program, you’re on the road to failure.
+If your organization doesn’t know what it wants to achieve with its recruiting program, you’re on the road to failure.
 Set concrete recruitment goals that are tailored to your company’s needs.
 Here are a few examples of goals you may want to consider:

 - Increase the application completion rate by 25%.
 Your application completion rate is the number of people who complete an application after they begin it.
 It can give you a good idea of the effectiveness of your application process.